 At the factory, each verification device is electrically characterized on a network analyzer measurement system.
-These factory measurements are traceable to the National Institute of Standards and Technology (NIST) through mechanical and electrical paths (for more information on traceability, contact Agilent Technologies.
-Refer to "Contacting Agilent" on page 6-5 for a list of contacts.
+These factory measurements are traceable to the National Institute of Standards and Technology (NIST) through mechanical and electrical paths (for more information on traceability, contact your nearest Agilent Technologies office.
+Refer to

+"Contacting Agilent" on page 5-5.